The patient portal is not for medical emergencies. If you have a medical emergency, call 911.

 Treatment for spider veins is usually sclerotherapy, which involves injection of a solution that causes the vein to collapse.
 The vein is absorbed into the body and blood reroutes to other veins.

 Chronic venous insufficiency occurs when valves in leg veins don't function adequately, allowing blood to flow in both directions, not just toward the heart.
 As a result, blood can pool in the legs, leading to pain, swelling and venous ulcers if left untreated.
+Chronic venous disease is one of the most common conditions in the United States, affecting 50% of people age 50 and older.
+It affects up to 55% of women and 45% of men.
+Besides being cosmetically unattractive, varicose veins can cause chronic leg pain and debilitating fatigue.
+The affected veins can also develop blood clots.

 Treatment for chronic venous insufficiency depends upon the severity of the case.
 Some people find relief by wearing pressure stockings and/or by taking medications that reduce swelling and improve blood flow.
 More complex cases may require sclerotherapy (injection of a fluid that closes the vein), VNUS Closure or surgery.
 If surgery is required, most patients can go home the same day of the procedure.